xbnstudios/show-scripts/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                        configuration file to use
+                        configuration file to use, defaults to $HOME/.config/ postshow.ini
   -m MARKERS, --markers MARKERS
                         marker file to convert/use.
 Only Audacity labels are currently supported
   -p PROFILE, --profile PROFILE
-                        the configuration profile on which to basedefault values
+                        the configuration profile on which to base default values
   --no-encode           the MP3 file already exists, don't encode the WAV
                         file.

-example: PostShowV2.py -c postshow.ini -m fnt-200.txt fnt-200.wav output/folder/
+example: PostShowV2.py -m fnt-200.txt fnt-200.wav output/folder/
 ```

 ## I'm only here for the metadata files